 Springs Preserve covers 180 acres filled with nature walks, exhibits, and attractions for the whole family.
 We love exploring the botanical gardens and wildlife exhibits.
 You can also check out the art gallery, educational exhibits about Vegas’ rich history, theater, bike rentals, and more.

 Local Tip: Since the majority is outdoors, avoid visiting in the summer when it’s blistering hot out.

 3215 S Rancho Dr #100, Las Vegas, NV 89102, map

 Meow Wolf’s Omega Mart is hard to explain, but imagine a trippy supermarket that leads you to an even trippier immersive world behind the big corporation.
-Through the use of art, this fully immersive experience is nothing like we’ve ever seen before.
+Through art, this fully immersive experience is nothing like we’ve ever seen before.
 I don’t want to spoil too much, but if you want to get more tips on how to make the most of your visit, check out our blog post and IG reel.

 Local Tip: When you arrive, find an employee to get a Boop card to follow the storyline.

 3600 Las Vegas Fwy, Las Vegas, NV 89109, map

 The Bellagio Gallery of Fine Art rotates exhibits each year, and they are currently showing Caldonia: Concert and Film Posters from the Ralph DeLuca Collection.